 Accommodation aggregators let the users choose a suitable stay by filtering the sites by date, accommodation type, price, reviews, and so on.
 Thanks to the automated booking systems, travelers don’t have to communicate with the accommodations directly.

 Often, such apps also take care of conflict resolutions and refunds.
-In turn, app owners do not have to worry about monetization as they earn profit through commissions.
+In turn, booking application owners do not have to worry about monetization as they earn profit through commissions.

 Once flights and accommodations are booked, travelers are left wondering how to get the most out of their time.
 Which places are worth visiting and which ones are overhyped?
 What are the city’s hidden gems?
 Where should I go if I only have a few days?